LeetCode Guide

 My suggestion is to use the core code format during regular practice, as it is simple and convenient.
 As the interview or test approaches, spending an hour to get familiar with the ACM format will suffice.
 I recall that Nowcoder has practice problems specifically for the ACM format; you can search for them yourself.

-Below is an introduction to techniques for using coding practice platforms and how these platforms determine if your solution is correct.
+Below is an introduction to the techniques for using problem-solving platforms and how these platforms determine the correctness of your solutions.

 Given an array of integers nums